CastosHQ/Seriously-Simple-Podcasting/readme.txt

 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
 - Ability to use any post type for your podcast episodes
 - Integration with WordPress post tags for `podcast` post type
-- Highly configurable ad robust RSS feed designed for all podcast services and feed readers, including iTunes
+- Highly configurable and robust RSS feed designed for all podcast services and feed readers, including iTunes
 - Widget for displaying recent podcast episodes anywhere on your site
 - Shortcode for displaying list of podcast episodes or series anywhere on your site
 - Playable episodes using the built-in WordPress media player